Wednesday 20th January 2021 | 3 minute read

 When an anomaly is detected, an ML-enabled SIEM like Microsoft Sentinel will raise an issue with the security team automatically.
 Because it uses a baseline built from your own system activity, Microsoft Sentinel does not rely on known patterns or signatures to detect threats.
 This is how the platform can detect unknown threats and help your security team to shorten the mean time to detection (MTTD).

 Using ML to detect – and block - anomalous activities is becoming increasingly important when faced with the sophistication of modern cyberattacks.
 By monitoring activity on an event-by-event level (including user behaviour analysis) ML can help to spot the tell-tale signs of a rogue user on the network – or even a zero-day exploit.

 Detecting unknown threats is absolutely crucial to strengthening your security posture.
 By reducing the MTTD, you can limit the potential damage caused by security breaches, saving time and money.
 And because ML does the majority of the heavy lifting, your security team can be more responsive – and proactive – using threat intelligence to address risks before they can be exploited.

-To discover more about Microsoft Azure Sentinel and how it uses ML to strengthen your security posture against unknown threats, please get in touch.
+To discover more about Microsoft Sentinel and how it uses ML to strengthen your security posture against unknown threats, please get in touch.